-- Choose based on character(s).
+- Choose based on the character(s).
 If a certain character appeals to you then try their comics first.
-For instance if you like the Betty and Veronica dynamic check out their series.
+For instance, if you like the Betty and Veronica dynamic check out their series.
 If you’re more of Jughead fan then Jughead is for you.

 - Digests.
 As I mentioned earlier digests are a good way to sample lots of stories old and new at a good price.

 - Digital Exclusive Comics.
 In recent years Archie Comics has been collecting Traditional Archie in curated digital comic collections.
-Like the graphic novels they collect stories based on characters or a theme.
-Unlike the graphic novels, these collections are only available digitally.
+Like the graphic novels, they collect stories based on characters or a theme.
+Unlike graphic novels, these collections are only available digitally.
 Series include PEP Digital and Archie 75 Series.

 Is The Riverdale TV Show Anything Like Traditional Archie?